 The German program focuses on the language, people, and history of German-speaking countries.
 Students learn to effectively use the German language and gain knowledge of the culture in contemporary society through its art, business and literature.

 The major can be tailored to the interest of the student.
-Graduates have gone on to law school, medical school, graduate studies in German, work in the government and non-profit sectors, and also work for German.
+Graduates have gone on to law school, medical school, graduate studies in German, work in the government and non-profit sectors, and also work for German companies.
 All entering freshmen must receive language placement for languages with which they have prior experience to determine their beginning course level for that language.

 - German Program Site (Additional student information)